khalifasimboro/CodeAlpha_Project_Predictive-Modeling-with-Linear-Regression/README.md

 1. Load the saved model (`model.pkl`).
 2. Use the `pipeline` function to predict the price of a house based on its features.

-## Contribution

-Contributions are welcome!
-If you would like to contribute, please submit a pull request with a detailed description of the changes.

 ## License